 The first thing to consider to determine what’s acceptable regarding working in another job will be the reason for sick leave.

 If the reason you have been signed off from one role would also mean you were unfit for your other job, then it would be unadvisable to continue working in the other job whilst also claiming sick pay.
 For example, if you have two jobs that require heavy lifting and you are signed off because of a bad back, it would not be acceptable to work your second job.

 This could leave you open to disciplinary action from your employer.
 They would likely conclude the reasons for your absence were not genuine.

 However, if the sickness would not mean you were unfit for your second job, then it should be OK to continue working.
 You may find the employer from the role you are signed off sick may not agree.
 This may place you in a difficult situation.

 With that in mind, lets look at some examples, case law, and government advice on SSP.

-Working Another Job – Example Scenarios
+Working Another Job on Stress leave

 Check Your Work Contract